Evenings with an Author, sponsored by GRoW @ Annenberg

 The Library’s Florence Gould Reading Room, where the programs take place, seats 90 people.
 Audience size ranges from 25 to 150, with an average attendance of 60.

-The Library publicizes events on this website, on its social media platforms, in its biweekly electronic newsletter (7,000 subscribers+), as well as on flyers and screens in the Library itself.
+The Library publicizes events on this website, on its social media platforms, in its electronic newsletter (7,000 subscribers+), as well as in the Library itself.

 Please note that the Library very occasionally must reschedule appearances in order to take advantage of extraordinary opportunities.